owntech-foundation/TWIST/docs/getting_started.md

 ---
 ## Synchronization

 Two Twist Boards can be synchronized via **PWM sinc IN/OUT**.
-Using a 15cm RJ45 cable, the delay and jitter between the server and the client PWM are measured as follows:
+Using a S-FTP RJ45 cable, the delay and jitter between the server and the client PWM are measured as follows:

 | Parameter | Symbol | Min | Typ | Max | Unit |
 |-----------|--------|-----|-----|-----|------|